jgh-/VideoCore-Inactive/README.md

 ##Version History

+* 0.2.3
+    * Add support for image filters
 * 0.2.2
     * Fix video streaking bug when adaptative bitrate is enabled
     * Increase the aggressiveness of the adaptative bitrate algorithm